Where do bats live?

 The bones of the hand that support the wing membrane are unusually long.
 The hind legs are rotated 180 degrees at the hip joint so that the knee flexes backward rather than forward.
 This arrangement does not hamper the bat when it is perched but does help it push off from the roost for a quick getaway.
 Bats are very agile even on land, scuttling quickly over objects and squeezing themselves through small openings.

 Bats’ food preferences are denoted by their names.

 Fruit bats feast largely on fruit.
 They have large cheek pouches, enabling them to store food.
 They usually eat overripe fruits, and they may help reduce fungi and fruit flies in commercial plantations.
 Bats help crops by eating insects and pests.

 Bats are mostly nocturnal and emerge from their daytime roosts only when the light of day is fading.
 Fruit bats often roost hanging upside down in the exposed branches of trees.
 Other species prefer to roost in large colonies in the millions in dark caves.
 They also live in smaller colonies in crevices, hollow trees, and around houses.

 Bats have exceptionally developed senses.

 Fruit bats have an acute sense of smell and large eyes that give them good night vision, both of which help them locate fruit and nectar.
 Insect-eating bats find their way in total darkness by emitting high-pitched squeaks through the nose or mouth as they fly.
 These sounds bounce off objects and echo back to the bats' ears.
 This echolocation, or bat sonar, allows them to locate, capture, and eat insects in midair while still detecting and avoiding objects as fine as a human hair.
-However, in order to send and receive these location signals, they have developed strange-looking ears and noses.

 They like to hang out with their mothers.